Canine Osteochondritis Dissecans

-OCD is cause by rapid bone growth.
-Therefore, it mostly affects growing puppies of large breeds.
+OCD is caused by rapid bone growth.
+Therefore, it primarily affects growing puppies of large breeds.

 Your dog will show pain and resistance when someone touches the affected joint.
 Your veterinarian can make a diagnosis based on:

-There are 2 options for treatment, depending on the severity of your dog's OCD:
+There are two options for treatment, depending on the severity of your dog's OCD:

-1. Conservative treatment: for mild cases of a small crack in the cartilage, or a small flap, treatment includes weeks of strict rest.
+1. Conservative treatment: includes weeks of strict rest for mild cases of a small crack in the cartilage or a small flap.
 Walking is only for bathroom trips.

 In more than half of mild cases, the OCD heals on its own if you strictly enforce rest.

 2. Surgery: for more severe cases of a big flap, or "joint mice", or if conservative treatment was not effective.
 Your veterinarian will open the joint and remove the joint mice and defective cartilage.
 For a few weeks after surgery, you must minimize activity to allow for recovery.

 - Diet: feed a balanced diet to promote healthy bone growth, limit calcium intake and prevent excess weight-gain

 - Young, large-breed dogs should not do any strenuous activity, specifically jumping